Working with image alt text

 <img src="https://cdn.media.amplience.net/i/ampproduct/woman_summer_outfit" alt="Gafas de sol con lentes naranja reflejando el atardecer en la playa."></img>

-Alternative approaches to supporting alt textLink copied!
+Choosing your approach to supporting alt textLink copied!

-- Adding an alt text string property to your content type schemas to allow users to enter their own alt text for an image.
+If you are not using Automatic alt text then you can manage your own alt text by adding an alt text string property to your content type schemas to allow users to enter their own alt text for an image.
 The media schema example is a very simple example of this approach,

 Related pagesLink copied!